ReddyDivya/rd-Leetcode-solutions/30 Days of JavaScript/Closures/2620-Counter/README.md

+# 2620.
+Counter

-# Given an integer n, return a counter function.
+Given an integer n, return a counter function.
 This counter function initially returns n and then returns 1 more than the previous value every subsequent time it is called (n, n + 1, n + 2, etc).

-## Example 1:
+### Example 1:

 <pre>
   Input: